 When you’re a kid, Christmas is all about waking up way too early, hassling your coffee-deprived parents from 5am onwards, and ripping your way through metres and metres of wrapping paper.
 When you’re an adult, Christmas is all about hosting your entire family, figuring out how to feed everyone, and tidying up the metres and metres of wrapping paper your kids just tore through.
-Trying to declutter after Christmas without having a meltdown is no easy feat.
+Trying to declutter Christmas clutter after the holidays without having a meltdown is no easy feat.

-Decluttering after Christmas isn’t so bad, if you tackle it in chunks.
+Decluttering after the holidays isn’t so bad, if you tackle your Christmas clutter in chunks.
 Here’s our suggested plan of attack… once you’ve let the food settle in your stomach, and gotten your extended family well and truly out of the house.

 Conquer the Wrapping Paper Mountain

 No one can think straight with all that stickytape lying around.
 Don’t forget all the torn up wrapping paper creating a hellmouth on your living room floor, and the infinite ribbons you’re holding onto for next year.

 Before you get any Christmas clutter out of the way, you need to conquer the mess under the tree.
 That includes:

 - Boxes those boxes were shipped in (thanks, online shopping)

 Depending on what type of wrapping paper it is, you can recycle it.
 You can usually find out if your wrapping paper is recyclable by checking the label, or looking it up.
 It’s worth sticking what you can into the back of your car and hauling it to your local recycling centre.
 Filling your yellow bin up week by week with Christmas rubbish isn’t worth it.